rachit-j/Rackets-Blog/_posts/2024-01-11-Individual-Review-Prep.md

 ### Plan for the actual test
 W3 Schools.
 Not even kidding.

 And a cheatsheet like the one I did for CSP.
-[Cheatsheet](1SIuw8PdpQErwUKMoKTv0U7MF7XLb_o7PAzwlGjiFScw)
+[Cheatsheet](https://docs.google.com/document/d/1SIuw8PdpQErwUKMoKTv0U7MF7XLb_o7PAzwlGjiFScw/edit)

+*I am not kidding it took me a whole day to make this*

 ## Lab Notebook
 [Lab Notebook](https://rachit-j.github.io/Rackets-Blog/labnotebook)